80/20 Auto Insurance Settlements in 2025 (Complete Guide)

 Examples of 80/20 Accidents

-Sometimes, we see 80/20 insurance claims with rear-end collisions.
-Who is at fault if you rear-end someone who slammed on their breaks is difficult to determine.
-Typically, a rear-end collision is 100% the blame of the rear driver.
 However, we sometimes see a portion of the responsibility assigned to the front driver.
 The front driver might have “brake checked” the rear driver, for example, or stopped short of an intersection.
 The rear driver is still more at fault for driving too fast or too close to the front driver, but the front driver is not blameless here.

-In other cases, we might see an 80/20 insurance settlement for a T-bone accident at an intersection.
+In other cases, we might see an insurance 80/20 rule settlement for a T-bone accident at an intersection.
 Driver A might have made an unsafe left turn in front of Driver B. Driver B collides with Driver A. Driver B is mostly at-fault because Driver B made the hazardous turn.
 However, Driver A might be found at-fault because Driver B was speeding.

 Ultimately, each accident scenario is unique.
 To accurately determine fault, insurance companies will consider various forms of evidence such as police reports, witness statements, dashcam footage, and other relevant information.
 This process helps ensure an accurate assessment and can affect the comprehensive insurance quote provided.

 With an 80/20 insurance settlement, the at-fault driver’s insurance company will pay 80% of the compensation, while the not-at-fault driver’s insurance company will pay 20% of the compensation.
+You are 80% at-fault for the accident, so you (or your insurance company) will pay 80% of the compensation owed.

+As the at-fault driver, you are entitled to only 20% of the amount awarded, as you are liable for the other 80%.
 To minimize its financial liability, an insurance company often aims for an 80/20 insurance claim settlement.
 This arrangement reduces costs for the company by transferring part of the responsibility (and a share of the payment) to the other driver’s insurer.

-In Florida, if you need legal assistance with such claims, a Progressive car insurance claims injury lawyer can help navigate the process.
+Some shady insurance companies will use 80/20 insurance claims to their advantage.
 Your claims adjuster, for example, might urge an 80/20 insurance claim if they find that the innocent driver doesn’t have insurance.
 In this case, the innocent driver has no way to claim the additional 20%, which saves the car insurance company money.

 If you were not at-fault for an accident in any way, then you should not be assigned any blame.
 If a claims adjuster is pushing for an 80/20 insurance claim, then it’s within your right to push back.
 If the insurance company continues to insist on an 80/20 insurance claim without merit, then consider hiring a lawyer.